Olivia de Havilland: Legacy

-During her career, de Havilland won two Academy Awards (To Each His Own and The Heiress), two Golden Globe Awards (The Heiress and Anastasia: The Mystery of Anna), two New York Film Critics Circle Awards (The Snake Pit and The Heiress), the National Board of Review Award, and the Venice Film Festival Volpi Cup (The Snake Pit), and a Primetime Emmy Award nomination (Anastasia: The Mystery of Anna).
+During her career, de Havilland won two Academy Awards (To Each His Own and The Heiress), two Golden Globe Awards (The Heiress and Anastasia: The Mystery of Anna), two New York Film Critics Circle Awards (The Snake Pit and The Heiress), the National Board of Review Award and the Venice Film Festival Volpi Cup (The Snake Pit), and a Primetime Emmy Award nomination (Anastasia: The Mystery of Anna).

-For her contributions to the motion picture industry, de Havilland received a star on the Hollywood Walk of Fame at 6762 Hollywood Boulevard on February 8, 1960.
-Following her retirement in 1988, her lifetime contribution to the arts was honored on two continents.
-She received an honorary doctorate from the University of Hertfordshire in 1998 and another from Mills College in 2018.
+For her contributions to the motion picture industry, de Havilland received a star on the Hollywood Walk of Fame on February 8, 1960.
+She received an honorary doctorate from the University of Hertfordshire in 1998 and from Mills College in 2018.
 She was one of 500 stars nominated for the American Film Institute's list of 50 greatest screen legends.

 In 2006, she was inducted into the Online Film & Television Association Award Film Hall of Fame.

-The moving-image collection of Olivia de Havilland is held at the Academy Film Archive, which preserved a nitrate reel of a screen test for Danton, Max Reinhardt's never-produced follow-up to A Midsummer Night's Dream (1935).
+The moving-image collection of Olivia de Havilland is held at the Academy Film Archive, which includes a preserved nitrate reel of a screen test for Danton, Max Reinhardt's never-produced follow-up to A Midsummer Night's Dream (1935).